The 8 Best Maui Luaus From Kaanapali to Kihei

 South Maui Luaus Near Kihei

-These luaus are all located in South Maui and are best for people staying on that side of the island.
-That includes Ma'alaea, Kihei, and Wailea.
+These luaus are all located in South Maui and are great for people staying on that side of the island.
+That includes the areas of Ma'alaea, Kihei, and Wailea.
+These luaus offer a blend of tropical vibes, ocean views, and entertainment that will make your evening truly special.

 Te Au Moana Luau